- Home

 2. Pumpkin lasagne

-You might want to try making Jamie Oliver’s pumpkin lasagne, which is packed with slices of roast pumpkin, sweet red onions, chestnuts, and fresh sage, then topped with a bechamel sauce, cheesy breadcrumbs, and pancetta.
+You might like to try making Jamie Oliver’s pumpkin lasagne, which is packed with slices of roast pumpkin, sweet red onions, chestnuts, and fresh sage, then topped with a bechamel sauce, cheesy breadcrumbs, and pancetta.

-Or you can keep things plant-based (and gluten-free!) with this pumpkin and mushroom lasagne by Lazy Cat Kitchen.
+Or you can keep things plant-based (and gluten-free!) with this pumpkin and mushroom lasagne from Lazy Cat Kitchen.
 Stuffed with caramelised pumpkin, protein-packed lentils, minced mushrooms, roasted walnuts, and a dairy-free bechamel sauce, it’s tasty and nutritious.

-Check out the video below to see how to make Jamie’s lasagne!
+Check out the video below to see how to make Jamie’s lasagne.

 3. Shepherd’s pie